Bloomsday in Melbourne runs three kinds of events:

 Bloomsday mounts plays (Irish or Irish-Australian), play readings and other literary-themed events which function as community-building fundraisers (which enable us to hire theatres, insure our actors and patrons etc. for our main activity, Bloomsday).
 All proceeds from fringe events fund Bloomsdays annually.

 These courses, at different levels of difficulty and building on one another systematically, are designed to demystify and increase our patrons’ enjoyment of, and knowledge about, Joyce.
-Two courses are on offer in 2017, with the possibility of an Advanced Ulysses course, depending on student interest.
-An intensive Introductory Course is planned for 25 March and is almost fully subscribed.
-One was run in late February, and an Advanced course will start on 31 March at U3A.
+Two courses are on offer in 2017 – 18, with the possibility of an Advanced Ulysses course, depending on student interest.
+An intensive Advanced Course is planned for 9 September 2017, and is already well subscribed.
+Another Introductory course is planned for late February 2018.